 Why shouldn’t I get an ear piercing?

-If you’re questioning whether or not you should get an ear piercing, we recommend talking to a professional and considering everything before making a commitment.
+If you’re questioning whether or not you should get an ear piercing, don’t rush the decision.
 Not every piercing is for everyone, and that’s okay!
-There are many things to learn when thinking about getting an ear piercing.
+There are many things to consider before getting an ear piercing.
 How much does it cost to pierce your ears?
 What are the most painful ear piercings?
-Ear piercing parts, ear piercing aftercare, and more!
-Most tattoo or piercing shops have a lot of this information handy so there’s no excuse not to call ahead of time.
-Take your time deciding if you want an ear piercing, do your research, and speak with piercing specialists to make sure you’re making the best decision you can for your body.
+Ear piercing locations, ear piercing aftercare, and more!
+Most tattoo or piercing shops have a lot of this information handy, so there’s no excuse not to call ahead of time.
+Do your research and speak with piercing specialists to ensure you’re making the best decision for your body.

 How long should I wait to change my ear jewelry?

-You need to wait until the body piercing is completely healed before changing your ear piercing jewelry.
-New piercings require you to keep the same piece of jewelry in during the healing process.
+You must wait until the body piercing is completely healed before changing your ear piercing jewelry.
+New piercings require you to use the same piece of jewelry throughout the healing process.
 We recommend using H2Ocean aftercare solution spray or saline solution to keep your piercing clean.

 Allergic reactions to certain jewelry materials are possible, resulting in rash, redness, or bumps, which means you will have to change the jewelry.
-Most of our jewelry collection is made up of surgical stainless steel or titanium.
+Most of our jewelry collection comprises surgical stainless steel or titanium.
 Contact a piercing studio and speak with a piercing professional to make sure that getting a body piercing is the right move for you.
-Be sure to discuss jewelry material options prior to getting pierced to prevent complications.
-Check with a doctor beforehand to learn more about your allergies and your overall health.
+Be sure to discuss jewelry material options before getting pierced to prevent complications.
+Check with a doctor beforehand to learn more about your allergies and overall health.
+If you find that you have an allergy, remember that hypoallergenic earring jewelry sets are always available.

 We hope you enjoyed this guide to ear piercings.
-Now that you know a little bit more about what types of ear piercings you can get, it’s your time to shine.
-When it comes to healing times and pain tolerance, it will always vary from person to person.
-Talk to a piercing professional before deciding which ear piercing is best for you.
-Piercings are an amazing way to express yourself and you’ll love showing off your style while wearing them.
-If you’re looking for more information on ear cartilage piercings, check out Cartilage Piercing: Everything You Need to Know.
-Be sure to keep up with The Inspo Spot for more information on tattoos and piercings.
-Lastly, make sure to check out our site for all your body jewelry needs!
+Now that you know more about what types of ear piercings you can get, it’s your time to shine.
+Piercings are an amazing way to express yourself.
+If you want more information on ear cartilage piercings, check out our cartilage piercing guide.
+Be sure to keep up with The Inspo Spot for more information on ear care, piercings, jewelry, and even tattoos.
+Lastly, check out our site for all your body jewelry needs!
 Whether you’re looking for earlobe or cartilage jewelry, we’ve got it all.
-Want to rock some ear jewelry without the commitment?
-We have ear cuffs too!

 Care & Piercing Guides